-Discussion on teh Characteristics and Potential Applications of Sodium-ion Batteries
+Discussion on the Characteristics and Potential Applications of Sodium-ion Batteries

-By means of charts and curves, the main characteristics of sodium-ion batteries (SIB) were compared with that of lithium iron phosphate batteries (LFP), and lead-acid valve-regulated batteries (VRLA).
-The theoretical mechanisms behind the differences in these characteristics were analyzed.
-It also presents the current research and development status, technical challenges, and future development trends of sodium-ion batteries.
-The report discusses the advantages and disadvantages of sodium-ion batteries and analyzes the competitive situation among these three different battery technologies.
-It further explores the potential application areas and issues of sodium-ion batteries.
-Generally speaking, sodium-ion batteries are safer than lithium batteries.
-Sodium-ion batteries have excellent high-rate discharge performance and good low-temperature discharge performance, capable of discharging 90% of their capacity at -20 degrees Celsius.
-Potential application areas of sodium-ion batteries include starting batteries for automobiles and motorcycles, outdoor power sources in cold regions, engineering vehicles, and backup power supplies for data centers, among others.
+In this presentation, performance data and information of sodium-ion batteries (SIB) will be compared with that of lithium iron phosphate batteries (LFP) and lead-acid valve-regulated batteries (VRLA).
+Proposed mechanisms behind the differences in performance characteristics were analysed and will be presented.
+The presentation will also cover current research and development status, technical challenges, and future development trends of sodium-ion batteries.
+This report discusses the advantages and disadvantages of sodium-ion batteries and analyses the competitive situation among these three different battery technologies.
+Further discussion on the potential application areas and issues of sodium-ion batteries will be presented.
+As an overview of sodium-ion batteries’ different performance characteristics, they are safer than lithium batteries.
+Sodium-ion batteries have excellent high-rate and good low-temperature discharge performance, capable of discharging 90% of their capacity at -20 degrees Celsius.
+Potential application areas of sodium-ion batteries include starting batteries for automobiles and motorcycles, outdoor power sources in cold regions, engineering vehicles, and back-up power supplies for data centres.

 Presenters